ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 ![Hierarchy](../img/EditorManual/hierarchy.png "Hierarchy"){: .center}

 You can parent objects by dragging them onto each other.
-See the example below where we make the “Child” object into a child of the “Parent” object.
+See the example below where we make the "Child" object into a child of the "Parent" object.

 ![Hierarchy Child](../img/EditorManual/hierarchy_child.gif "Hierarchy Child"){: .center}

-When an object is a child of another, it will be affected by its parent’s position, scale, and visibility.
+When an object is a child of another, it will be affected by its parent's position, scale, and visibility.
 See how in the example the child is automatically hidden when we choose to hide the parent.

 ### Properties